EIDECDIA/China_influenza_seasonality/README.md

 ## Abstract

+#### Background

 China experiences large variations in influenza seasonal activity.
+We aim to update and improve the current understanding of the geographic and within-year variations of influenza to provide evidence for the planning and optimisation of healthcare strategies.

+#### Methods

-We aim to improve the current understanding of the geographic and within-year variations of influenza to provide evidence for the optimisation of healthcare strategies.
-We searched English and Chinese databases for articles reporting time-series data on four influenza-related outcomes at the sub-national and sub-annual level.
-After synthesizing the data, we reported on the mean monthly rate, epidemic onset, duration, peak and intensity across China.
-Intra-year influenza patterns varied across China, particularly in relation to latitude and geographic location.
-High-latitude provinces were characterised by having short and intense annual winter epidemics, whilst most mid-latitude and low-latitude provinces experienced semi-annual epidemics or year-round activity.
+We conducted a systematic review and spatio-temporal meta-analysis to assess the geographic and seasonal variations of four influenza-related health outcomes.
+We searched English and Chinese databases for articles reporting time-series data on the four influenza-related outcomes at the sub-national and sub-annual level.
+After synthesizing the data, we reported on the mean monthly rate, epidemic onset, duration, peak and intensity.

+#### Results

+We included 247 (7.7%) eligible studies in the analysis.
+We found intra-year influenza patterns to vary across mainland China in relation to latitude and geographic location.
+High-latitude provinces were characterised by having short and intense annual winter epidemics, whilst most mid-latitude and low-latitude provinces experience semi-annual epidemics or year-round activity.
 Subtype activity varied across the country, with A/H1N1pdm09 and influenza B occurring predominantly in the winter, whereas A/H3N2 activity exhibited a latitudinal divide with high-latitude regions experiencing a winter peak, whilst mid and low-latitude regions experienced a summer epidemic.
+Epidemic onsets and peaks also varied, occurring first in the north and later in the southeast.
+We found positive associations between all influenza health outcomes.
+In addition, seasonal patterns at prefecture and county-level broadly resembled their wider province.

+#### Conclusions

-Epidemic onsets and peaks also varied, occurring first in the northwest and later in the southeast.
-Our results have implications for the optimisation of immunisation programmes and healthcare provision, supporting the need for regional based approaches to address variations in local epidemiology.
+This is the first systematic review to simultaneously examine the seasonal variation of multiple influenza-related health outcomes at multiple spatial scales across mainland China.
+The seasonality information provided here has important implications for the planning and optimisation of immunisation programmes and healthcare provision, supporting the need for regional based approaches to address variations in local epidemiology.

 ### Data avaiablity